An Overview of our dance exams at Base Dance Performing Arts Academy

 FAQ: When will my child receive their exam feedback and award?

-Your child will receive their exam feedback and award at the Exam Awards Ceremony, which will be held after the exams.
+Presentation, which will be held after the exams.
 This special event is an opportunity to celebrate their achievements alongside their peers and the wider community.

 FAQ: What if I cannot make it to the Exam Awards Ceremony?